 Keep Kids Connected Tip #6: Play an online game together.

-Kids can connect if they have the same gaming console, but we seriously love Draw and Guess (now Drawize).
+Kids can connect if they have the same gaming console, but we seriously love Draw and Guess (now Drawize) that we play right on our phones or tablets.

-It’s a free app that’s like Pictionary for online people in different places.
+It’s a free app that’s like Pictionary for online people located in different places.

 Seriously addicting (and hysterical).